MSc Strategic Management

 Please read our FAQ sections for further information regarding the admission process, the curriculum or student life at HEC Paris.

 Yes.
-You should however be aware that there is no program which is "easier to get into" than others.
-The two main determinants of your choice should thus be your interest for the curriculum and the fit between the program and your career objectives.
+You should however be aware that no program is "easier to get into" than others.
+The two main determinants of your choice should be your interest in the curriculum and if the program meets your career objectives.

 MSc is a graduate degree open to students having obtained a Bachelor degree outside France or having obtained a M1 degree in France.
 It corresponds to 90 ECTS credits.
-The main implication is that students pursuing a MS degree need not take courses from a HEC certificate to graduate in June.
-They are thus available to start a full-time job as early as mid-April.
+The main implication is that students pursuing a MS degree do not need to take courses from a HEC Paris certificate to graduate in June.

 As part of an agreement between Ecole Polytechnique and HEC Paris, all students from the Ecole Polytechnique who have followed the Year 3 of the Ingénieur Polytechnicien Program can apply to one of programs below: